zenml-io/zenml/docs/book/advanced-guide/practical/tracking-experiments.md

 To integrate the MLFlow experiment tracker into our previously defined ZenML pipeline, we can use MLflow's `mlflow.sklearn.autolog()` feature to automatically log all relevant attributes and metrics of our model to
 MLflow.
-By adding an `@enable_mlflow` decorator on top of the function, ZenML then automatically initializes MLflow and takes care of the rest for us.
+By adding the [appropriate settings](../../component-gallery/experiment-trackers/mlflow.md) on top of the function, ZenML then automatically initializes MLflow and takes care of the rest for us.

 To run our MLflow pipelines with ZenML, we first need to add MLflow